August 17, 2008

 Wax is secreted as a clear liquid from glands between segments in her abdomen, then hardens and usually turns white.
 The scales are about 3 mm across and 0.1 mm thick.
 It takes 1,100 scales to make 1 gram of wax and 80,000 to make a comb.

-For the next 5 days or so, she will spend much of her time manipulating the scales with her mandibles.
-Most of the activities in the hive are cooperative, so often a nearby sister will remove a wax scale and chew it for her, adding saliva to soften it before using it to build comb or cap cells.
-Eventually the worker bee's ability to produce wax declines, and her duties will switch to guarding.
+She has four pairs of these special glands, and during a honey flow you might see eight wax scales waiting to be used.
+Most of the activities in the hive are cooperative, so often a nearby sister will remove a wax scale and chew it while she works on another, adding saliva to soften it before using it can be used to build comb or cap cells.
+Eventually the worker bee's ability to produce wax declines, and her duties will switch to guarding the hive entrance.

 Weather Update: